c-neto/carlosneto.dev/_sources/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md.txt

 ## How to Use

 The first step is to install fzf.
 There are some distinct ways to install it described in the [fzf — installation section](https://github.com/junegunn/fzf/tree/master?tab=readme-ov-file#installation).
-Depending of the package manager of the your workstation, the latest version available can be older.
+Depending on the package manager on your workstation, the version available can be older.
 Thus, I will download and install the latest version available in GitHub Releases section.

 ```{code-block} bash
 # download the latest version (in a moment of the blog publish date, the latest version is 0.50.0)